How many photos shall I upload?

 Which are the recommended photos' size?

 The maximum size allowed is 10MB, yet we recommend you upload lighter files yet in a good resolution, as our website is programmed to automatically compress the photo in order to make the navigation faster.
-As a reference, we suggest you to upload a file at 72 dpi, with at least 1000px on the short side, and weighting around 2MB in order to speed up the upload process.
+As a reference, we suggest you to upload a file where the resolution is 72 dpi with at least 1000px on the shortest side, and weighting around 2MB in order to speed up the upload process.

 Which are the allowed photos' format?